 Child/youth-directed marketing strategies included promotional activities via print, radio, and company-sponsored websites amongst others.1 However, marketing through television and internet dominated the spending trends in 2013 (Table 2).2

 Table 2- 2013 Ad spending by food and beverage industries via TV and Internet2

 |Brand level adds targeting multiple sugary drinks||$15,196||$24|

-These strategies included use of brand mascots, entertainment companies’ cartoon media characters, athletes, and celebrity.
+These strategies included the use of brand mascots, entertainment companies’ cartoon media characters, athletes, and celebrities.
 Branding through media characters strongly influences children’s choices in preferring energy-dense products.3

 For a while now, public health researchers have pointed out health disparities related to sugary drink consumption.
 When adjusted for socioeconomic status, African-American and Latino children are more likely to have tooth decay than their white counterparts.4 Recent sugar-sweetened beverage marketing trends parallel these inequalities – African-American children and teenagers are on average two times more likely to be exposed to racially targeted TV advertising (table 3).

 Table 3- 2013 TV ad exposure disparities in children and teens2

 |Sugary Drink Category||Children (6-11 years)||Teens (12-17 years)||Black: White Targeted Ratios|